lynx-json/specification/specifications/properties/hints/container.md

 ## Meaning

-A `container` hint describes a value that should be interpreted as text.
+A `container` hint describes a value that should be interpreted as a container of other values.

 ## Related Hints